Wednesday, July 8, 2026

 ADVERTISEMENT

-These cells secrete wax or lipids and epicuticle during moulting.
+(b) Oenocytes:These cells secrete wax or lipids and epicuticle during moulting.

-These cells of hypodermis secrete movable and hair like sensory setae projecting above the surface of cuticle.
+(c) Trichogen cells:These cells of hypodermis secrete movable and hair-like sensory setae projecting above the surface of cuticle.
 They also control movement of the setae.

-The body of cockroach is distinctly segmented and comprises of three regions or tagmata-head. thorax and abdomen.
+The body of cockroach is distinctly segmented and comprises of three regions or tagmata—head, thorax and abdomen.
 Segmentation is clearly seen in the body of cockroach.
-In embryonic stage the body has 20 segments-head contains 6, thorax 3 and abdomen 11 segments.
+In embryonic stage the body has 20 segments—head contains 6, thorax 3 and abdomen 11 segments.
 The adult cockroach has 19 segments having 10 segments in abdomen, 3 in thorax but the 6 head segments are fused.
-1. Head.
-The head is small and triangular and attached to the thorax anteriorly.
-It is held at right angles to the long axis of the body.
-It is formed by the fusion of six embryonic segments.

-The whole head is covered by a number of plates constituting its exoskeleton or head capsule.
+(a) Exoskeleton of head:The whole head is covered by a number of plates constituting its exoskeleton or head capsule.

-Head is attached to thorax by short and narrow neck (cervicum) which supported by 4 small chitinous plates, 2 don and 2 ventral.
-Head can be moved by tech muscles in different directions.
+(c) Neck:Head is attached to thorax by short and narrow neck (cervicum) which is supported by 4 small chitinous plates, 2 dorsal and 2 ventral.
+Head can be moved by neck muscles in different directions.

 5. Thorax

-Each thoracic segment bears a pair of nine jointed walking legs.
+(a) Walking legs: Each thoracic segment bears a pair of nine-jointed walking legs.
+Each walking leg consists of:

-(i) a short, broad coxa,
+(i) a short, broad coxa

-(ii) triangular, a short, rod-like trochanter
+(ii) a short, rod-like trochanter

-(iii) a long, stout, spiny femur,
+(iii) a long, stout, spiny femur

-(iv) a spiny tibia which represents the longest segment,
+(iv) a spiny tibia which represents the longest segment

+(v) a long tarsus.
+The tarsus is made up of five joints or tarsomeres.
 Each of the first four tarsomeres bears a soft pad or plantula while the last, called pre-tarsus, ends in two hooked claws, in between which is a hairy porous pad, called the arolium.
 Plantulae and arolium prevent slipping on a smooth surface during locomotion.
-The legs are used for running and climbing .
+The legs are used for running and climbing.

-Cockroach has 2 pairs of wings attached on antero-lateral margin of mesothorax and metathorax.
+(b) Wings: Cockroach has 2 pairs of wings attached on antero-lateral margin of mesothorax and metathorax.

-These are first pair of wings which are heavily sclerotised.
+(i) Elytra or tegmina:These are first pair of wings which are heavily sclerotised.
 The forewings are attached with mesothorax.
-They are opaque,dark and leathery in texture and cover the hind wing, when at rest.
+They are opaque, dark and leathery in texture and cover the hind wing, when at rest.

-They are thin transparent, membranous attached with metathorax.
+(ii) Second pair of wings: They are thin, transparent, membranous attached with metathorax.

-These are weak in cockroach hence it cannot fly for long distance.
+(c) Flight muscles:These are weak in cockroach hence it cannot fly for long distance.
 Cockroach is a fast runner but a poor flier insect.
 It can run at a speed of 130 cm/sec.

 6. Abdomen